15 Ideas to Level Up Your Dynamics 365 CRM System

 Dynamics 365 licensing terms include the entitlement to run a non-production environment at no additional cost.
 The utilisation of your sandbox storage is deducted from your overall Dataverse file, log, and database storage capacities.
 Creating a non-production environment requires 1GB of database capacity.

 A non-production environment gives admins greater peace of mind by minimising disruptions when rolling out changes.
-If you require help deploying or managing a test environment, don’t hesitate to contact us; we’ll be happy to advise.
+If you require help deploying or managing a test environment, please contact us – we’ll be happy to advise.

 Microsoft releases system updates weekly but announces two major release waves for Dynamics 365 and the Power Platform each year in January and July.